top of page

 Every business model is different, but most businesses still need a process that moves people from awareness to revenue.

-Below are two simple examples, one for DTC (Direct-to-Consumer) businesses and one for B2B businesses.
-These are not “perfect funnels,” but they are useful frameworks founders can adapt to their own businesses.
+Below are two simple examples, one for DTC (Direct-to-Consumer) businesses and one for B2B (Business to Business).
+These are not perfect funnels, but they are useful frameworks founders can adapt to their own businesses.

 Step 1: Awareness